 46. Feast at Dine Out Vancouver

-The 2019 Vancouver International Wine Festival will take place from February 23rd to March 3rd.
-This wine festival is considered to be the best wine event in the whole of North America and sees hundreds of wine from all the world in one location, ready for you to taste.
+The Vancouver International Wine Festival takes place in late Februrary.
+This wine festival is considered to be the best wine event in the whole of North America and sees hundreds of wines from all over the world in one location, ready for you to taste.

 I love a good cocktail.
 Thom and I have been to a few places in Vancouver for cocktails over the last year or so and over winter cocktails get even better since they’re all warming and winter spiced.